hyperledger/iroha/README.md

 ### Endpoints

-You can find the detailed list of all available endpoints in the [API Reference](https://hyperledger.github.io/iroha-2-docs/api/torii-endpoints).
+For a list of all endpoints, available operations, and ways to customize them with parameters, see [API Reference > Torii Endpoints](https://hyperledger.github.io/iroha-2-docs/api/torii-endpoints)

 ### Logging